tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-02-continuous-integration.md

   When working in similar areas functional changes sometimes cause conflicting changes.
   Much easier to address conflicts while they are still small rather than spending days trying to consolidate two directions.

----
+--

+## Build Confidence

-## When the build fails, you want to be confident that the code is broken
+When the build fails, you want to be confident that the code is broken

 Note: Just like the boy who cried wolf…
   If people don’t trust the build, they ignore it

----
+--

-# Important factors
+## Important factors

 + Time
 + Reliability
 + Meaningful failures
 + Repeatability

----
+--

-# Good practices
+## Good practices

 + Fix broken builds quickly (don’t commit over the top)
   + Be aware of failures—use notifications etc